Blackjack Rules – How to Play

 - The “soft” hand (Ace + another card) If you have been dealt an ace and your cards would total at least 18 if you value the ace at 11 rather than 1, you should only take an extra card if the dealer’s open card is 8, 9 or 10.
 The best way to maximize your winnings in this situation is, according to most experts, to double down.
 Always take a card when you have with a soft hand with a value of 17 or less.

 What are your chances of winning blackjack?

 Blackjack is not just luck, playing smart is the key here.
 In fact, blackjack is the casino game that gives the least benefit to the house.
 Consider how the game stacks up against other casino alternatives:

 Might that explain why casinos typically promote pokies so heavily?

 The saying goes that the card counting is simple to learn, but takes a lifetime to master.
 You must be very good, have an exceptional memory and plenty of practice to make it work.
 If you possess those three talents, however, there is a big advantage to the players in counting cards, and therefore no love lost among casino operators for gifted card-counters.
 The art of counting cards consists of four simple steps:

-There is a reason that insurance companies prosper, and casinos too.
-The odds are calculated in advance to be in their favor.
+The odds are calculated in advance to be in insurance companies and casinos favor.
 In blackjack, for half the value of your ante, you can buy “insurance” if the dealer’s open card is an ace.
 The dealer then checks for a blackjack and if so, you must have been dealt a blackjack of your own to win.
 Otherwise, you will only win 2: 1 on your insurance and you will get no other winnings or losses.
 Insurance improves the house’s edge to 7.4%, so the odds says that taking what amounts to a side bet is usually not worth it, unless you are like Hollywood’s “Rain Man” and absolutely certain that the dealer’s hole card is a 10!